-Lanta is known to be much more relaxed, peaceful and an island that runs at a slower pace.
+Koh Lanta is known to be much more relaxed and peaceful and an island that runs at a slower pace.
 It is also a bit cheaper.
-Lanta was our favorite place in southern Thailand, but don’t be misguided, Lanta isn’t off the beaten track.
-It isn’t even close to that or not being touristy, it’s full of westerners, weirdly there’s a huge amount of Swedish people… However, the island is big and people are spread over it.
-The north is more populated and has more tourists, when you head south it becomes even more relaxed and with fewer tourists.
-But it is never secluded.
-We haven’t yet found any truly secluded or untouristy place in Thailand.
+Koh Lanta was our favorite place in southern Thailand, but don’t be misguided, Lanta isn’t off the beaten track.
+It isn’t even close to that or not being touristy, it’s full of westerners.

-Lanta is a good place to relax and its beaches are good, warm and nice looking.
-But they aren’t on par with what Phi Phi or Patong once were… And they sure aren’t what you see in travel agencies brochures of Thailand.
-The best way to see Lanta who be riding a scooter and doing it on your own timing.
-We decided to rent bicycles and ride most of the beaches on the west side.
+The best way to see Lanta is by riding a scooter and doing it on your own timing.
+We decided to rent bicycles and ride to most of the beaches on the west side.
 We really liked it and recommend you to do the same, if you don’t want to be on a scooter.

-Overall we liked our week of island hopping in Thailand and had fun but we had pretty high expectations about Thailand’s raw beauty.
-We surely missed a few great beaches, but in general, we expected the water to be clearer, the sand softer and cleaner.
+Overall we liked our week of island hopping in Thailand and had fun, but we had pretty high expectations about Thailand’s raw beauty.
+We surely missed a few great beaches, but we generally expected the water to be clearer, the sand softer and cleaner.
 We knew that there would be many tourists, but we didn’t expect this much, particularly in Phi Phi.
 Patong is just another level of everything!

-After one week of Island hopping in Thailand, it was time to continue our travel quest in Bangkok.
+After one week of Island hopping in Thailand, it was time to continue our journey in Bangkok.